kenlowrie/smd/docs/section/divs-doc.md

 [wrap_h.subsect(t="###Inline Versions")]

-The **_inline** versions of the attribute methods match up to their [smdraw.b] cousins just about identically.
+The **_inline** versions of the attribute methods match up to their [smdraw.b] cousins.
 The only difference between these versions and their *non-_inline* counterparts is that they do not prefix the output with the [smdraw.b] tag.
 Here are some examples of how the output looks when using them:

 First, here's [e_var.b(t="section.inline")]: